-- Students will model and promote ethical, legal and equitable use of instructional technology. - 2.
+- 1. Students will model and promote ethical, legal and equitable use of instructional technology. - 2.
 Students will conduct, support, and apply research concerning technological applications in instructional environments. - 3.
 Students will assume an influential leadership role in designing, developing, utilizing, managing, and evaluating instructional technology.

-- Students demonstrate their ability to model and promote ethical, legal, and equitable use of instructional technology through documentation of course projects and multiple forms of computer mediated communication among faculty, students, and peers. - 2.
-Students are assessed on their research knowledge and skills by the faculty members on the thesis committee who rate the written journal-ready thesis and the electronic presentation of results. - 3.
-Students demonstrate their leadership skills through documentation of major field-based projects which include curriculum implementation, technology planning, and change management.
+- Students demonstrate their ability to model and promote ethical, legal, and equitable use of instructional technology through documentation of course projects and multiple forms of computer mediated communication among faculty, students, and peers. - Students are assessed on their research knowledge and skills by the thesis committee members who rate the written journal-ready thesis and the electronic presentation of results. - Students demonstrate their leadership skills through documentation of major field-based projects which include curriculum implementation, technology planning, and change management.

-Requirements for the Ed.S. with a Major in Instructional Technology-Technology Leadership Option
+Requirements for the Ed.S. with a Major in Instructional Technology